rackerlabs/support-how-to/content/rackconnect/rackconnect-auto-nat-feature.md

     with the Auto NAT feature.
 Your Support team can help you set this up.
-- After your Auto NAT IP addresses have been allocated, your Support team will provide you with a list of Auto NAT Public IP addresses that have been allocated to you.
+- After your Auto NAT IP addresses have been allocated, your Support team provides you with a list of Auto NAT Public IP addresses that have been allocated to you.
 - When creating new cloud servers, you must use the Cloud Servers API to enter the metadata information required to assign an Auto NAT IP address